jannis-kiriasis/digibooking/README.md

 ## SEO

-Keywords have been used in the headings of the omepage and services page.
+Keywords have been used in the headings of the homepage and services page.
 Each page addresses a specific search intent:
-- the homepage, the need of a digital marketing agency to grow online bookings
+- the homepage, the need for a digital marketing agency to grow online bookings
-- the services page, the need of SEO and PPC services for hotels
+- the services page, the need for SEO and PPC services for hotels

 The title tags also include target keywords and the length displays in full on Google Search.
 Test with this [title tag length checker](https://www.highervisibility.com/seo/tools/serp-snippet-optimizer/).

-I've included the most common metadata (description, keywords, index) and a self referring `rel=canonical` link on each page.
+I've included the most common metadata (description, keywords, index) and a self-referring `rel=canonical` link on each page.

 The lighthouse score is also optimal.
-A Lighthouse test is available few paragraphs below.
+A Lighthouse test is available a few paragraphs below in the testing section.

 ## Technologies and tools used